Halliburton Rig Simulator

 There was a considerable gap for future rig workers going from training materials and certification into real-life job scenarios.
 Users/Students needed a more immersive way to learn and prepare for going into various types of environments and making a smooth transition into difficult, often dangerous, position.

-In order to bridge the existing gap, an interactive, immersive training platform was built with the most precise, detailed logic they could possibly experience.
-This enhanced preparation would put they right in the shoes (virtual) of what it would be like to be performing drilling operations.
+In order to bridge the existing gap, an interactive, immersive training platform was built with precision and real-world scenarios they could never experience in a classroom.
+This enhanced preparation would put them right in the shoes (virtual) of what it would be like to be performing drilling operations.

 Role: UX/UI Designer

 The training application was built in order to give new hires a hands-on learning tool that teaches them to deal with real job scenarios they will encounter in the field.
 Previous learning material alone was not sufficiently preparing them for an easy transition into their job.

 An Oil RPG

 The experience places the user in the role of performing all necessary job skills to successfully complete a real-life job scenario.
 Varying levels of difficulty determine the amount of help the user receives, with the hardest providing virtually no assistance.